Blog

 • One community had an issue with excessive self-promotion.
 Rather than banning self-promotion outright, the community created a channel for sharing links.

 • One community had an issue with members sending sales messages to others via DM.
-It introduced a rule where members can only send a message to another member after receiving permission in a public channel.
-This rule was backed up by a strict two strikes and out policy.
+To address this, it introduced a rule that members can only send a message to another member after receiving permission in a public channel.
+This rule was backed up by a strict two-strikes-and-out policy.

 • One community had an issue with new members repeatedly asking similar questions.
 Channels were overrun by these basic questions, ruining the experience for experienced members.
 The moderators doubled down on content moderation but took extra steps to highlight the community's search function.